-Gestural and symbolic explanations of young children's writing the importance of children's motivation in instigating writing with others as shared meaningful activity.
-Dyson's (1997, 2008) research, for example, has shown that young children's writing composition, whether at home, kindergarten or school, is motivated by a desire to share known cultural symbols with their peers.
+Sociocultural descriptions of young children's mark-making and writing help us to appreciate it as a collaborative gesture (Vygotsky, 1997) and highlight the importance of children's motivation in instigating writing with others as shared meaningful activity.
+Dyson's research (1997, 2008) for example, has shown that young children's writing composition whether at home, kindergarten, or school, is motivated by a desire to share known cultural symbols with their peers.
 Writing in its earliest form considered as a gesture, or a signalled action, acknowledges that what can often appear to adults as random and accidental scribbles have intention and signify meaning to the author (Matthews, 1999).
 There is lucidity in children's mark-making actions that demonstrate how it is shaped in principled ways as social meaning making (Kress, 1997).
 These marks therefore should not be underestimated in terms of effort and competence in how they are generated with others, particularly as it has also been shown that even very young children are capable of using graphic signs as part of their mark-making as a result of social interaction, including conventional inscription systems (Lancaster, 2007).
 Significantly then, young children have expertise about the symbolic nature of writing systems long before they begin formal education.
 Importantly, recognising young children's mark-making and writing as a process of shared symbolic thought needs to acknowledge how this operates as a process of distributed thinking, dispersed across children's minds and bodies as well as the tools and material environments that they have to hand (Lancaster, 2014).